oktadev/okta-blog/_source/_posts/2017-10-19-use-openid-connect-to-build-a-simple-node-website.md

       Please #[a(href="/login") login] to continue.
 ```

-This is your simple home page template.
+This is your basic home page template.

 Now, let's create a dashboard page.
 This page will be what the user sees after
 logging into the website.
 Create the file `views/dashboard.pug` and include the